23 Oct 2025 (Thu) - Conference

 Chair: Prof Chin Jing Jih, Deputy Group CEO (Clinical and Academic Development), National Healthcare Group, Singapore; Senior Consultant Geriatrician, Tan Tock Seng Hospital, Singapore | ||

-1030 - 1105 | Talk 1: Prof Glenn Cohen, James A. Attwood and Leslie Williams Professor of Law, Deputy Dean, Faculty Director, Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics, Harvard Law School, United States Title: Medical AI: Legal and Ethical Issues | |
+1030 - 1105 | Keynote: Prof Glenn Cohen, James A. Attwood and Leslie Williams Professor of Law, Deputy Dean, Faculty Director, Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics, Harvard Law School, United States Title: Legal, Regulatory, and Ethical Issues in Healthcare AI | |

-1105 - 1140 | Talk 2: A/Prof Brian Earp, Director of the Oxford-NUS Centre for Neuroethics and Society (OCNS) and the EARP Lab (Experimental Bioethics, Artificial Intelligence, and Relational Moral Psychology Lab), CBmE, NUS, Singapore Title: TBC | |
+1105 - 1140 | Talk 2: A/Prof Brian Earp, Associate Professor and Director of the Oxford-NUS Centre for Neuroethics and Society (OCNS) and the Experimental Bioethics, Artificial Intelligence, and Relational Moral Psychology (EARP) Lab, CBmE, NUS, Singapore Title: Digital "Psychological Twins" In Medicine - Building AI Simulations of Patients' Minds? | |

 1140 - 1215 | Panel Discussion Panellists: 1.
 Prof Glenn Cohen 2.
 A/Prof Brian Earp 3.
 Prof IIhak Lee, Professor in Medical Ethics, Department of Medical Humanities and Social Sciences, Yonsei University, South Korea 4.
 Prof Jingbao Nie, Professor, Bioethics Centre, Dunedin School of Medicine, University of Otago, New Zealand | |